Generalized Minkowski weights and Chow rings of T-varieties: Chow groups

-\begin{rem} We always have $T_n = \emptyset$.
-If $X = \widetilde{X}$ is contraction free, then for all $k$, we have $T_K = \emptyset$. \end{rem} The following result is \cite[Theorem~4.1]{UN}.
-It gives a representation of the Chow groups of $X$ in terms of generators and relations. \begin{theorem} For a rational, complete T-variety $X$ of complexity one, there is for any $0 \leq k \leq \dim(X)$ an exact sequence
+We now consider a more general complete, rational (not necessarily contraction-free) T-variety of complexity one.
+In this case, the Chow homology groups are not longer generated by divisors (see \cite{LLM} for an example).
+Nevertheless, in \cite[Theorem~4.1]{UN}, the author gives a nice representation in terms of generators and relations: \begin{theorem} For a rational, complete T-variety $X$ of complexity one, there is for any $0 \leq k \leq \dim(X)$ an exact sequence

 where the maps are given in the following way.

 Let $F \in V_{k+1}$.
 Then we can choose a point $p \in p$ such that $Z_{p,F}$ corresponds to a $(k+1)$-dimensional invariant subvariety of a toric subvariety with character lattice $M(F)$.
 Then $m \in M(F)$ gets sent to